cinsk/joplin-mode/README.md

       ...)

-Make sure that you enabled Web Clipper service in Joplin.
+Make sure that you enabled Web Clipper service in JoplinApp.
 To test it, from your WSL terminal, do this:

     $ curl -s --proxy http://172.22.144.1:8080 http://127.0.0.1:81184/
     JoplinClipperServer